RocketSandwich/Brown-Bag-CLI/README.md

 ### Change Working Directory
 *Input:*
 ```
-cd dir1
+cd DIR1
 ```
-This command moves your current working directory to the location you provide it.
+This command changes your current working directory to the location you provide it.
 This can be either a relative path (extend from current directory) or an absolute path (extend from root).

 ```~``` - go to home directory